How are shape memory alloys produced?

-In order to refine the micro structure of SMA, it is required that the SMA undergoes several process steps.
-For this you will alternately resort to cold forming and heat treatment (intermediate annealing) and in most cases to an ultimate heat treatment for setting, finally for setting the parameters: The latter is referred to as the shape setting heat treatment.
-In the SMA course you will get to know some parameters and their background as well as finding out why cold-formed SMA do not exhibit shape memory properties, or at least to a very limited extent.
+In order to refine the micro structure of shape memory alloys (SMA), SMA has to ungergo several process steps.
+For this you will need to alternate between cold forming and heat treatment (intermediate annealing) and in most cases a final heat treatment in order to set the parameters: The latter is referred to as the shape setting heat treatment.
+In the SMA course you will be given some information about parameters and their backgrounds as well as finding out why cold-formed shape memory alloys exhibits hardly any shape memory properties or none at all.

 Shape setting heat treatment

 heat treatment takes place.
-In the course, you will also get to know some of the types of tools and processes which you may use at this stage.
-Further, you will learn why overheating your component – also important during the service life of your component – will permanently impair the performance of your SMA component.
+In the course, you will also get to know some of the types of tools and processes being used.
+Furthermore, you will learn why overheating your component during manufacture – or in use – will permanently impair the performance of your shape memory alloys component.

-From your conventional material, you may be quite familiar with several machining technologies for removing material, such as drilling, turning or milling.
-Generally speaking, these methods can also be used for NiTi SMA.
+You may be quite familiar with several machining technologies for removing conventional material, such as drilling, turning or milling.
+In principle, these methods can also be used for NiTi shape memory alloys.
 However, some material properties of SMA make conventional processes more challenging.

 Machining creates a high, local heat input into the workpiece.
-Without extensive additional measures this will lead to the fact that you will create local changes in the material structure.
-The consequences this will have for you are also outlined in your free course Download it right here.
+Without extensive additional measures this will lead to local changes in the material structure.
+Find out what the effects of using conventional methods are by downloading your free course here.

 Alternative production and processing methods

 There are also some alternative production and processing methods at hand.
-With SMA, no process can be described as the best fit means of handling SMA: You ought to weigh up the advantages and disadvantages of the respective processes for your specific application.
+With shape memory alloys, no single process can be described as the best one when handling SMA: You ought to weigh up the advantages and disadvantages of the respective processes for your specific application.

-In your SMA course we have listed the most common alternative production and processing methods for SMA.
+In your SMA course we have listed the most common alternative production and processing methods for shape memory alloys.
 In addition, you will find out more about available process routes such as powder metallurgy or the option to produce SMA within a thin-film process using so-called sputter targets.

-Especially the titanium contained in NiTi SMA prove highly reactive.
-If you refrain from taking special measures, you will therefore find a thin oxide layer (of type TiO) forming during the production process.
-This is the reason when wishing to avoid this phenomenon, you should perform casting processes and heat treatments under vacuum.
+Especially the titanium contained in NiTi SMA proves highly reactive.
+If you don’t counteract that reaction, you will find a thin oxide layer (of type TiO) forming during the production process.
+To prevent this phenomenon, you should perform casting processes and heat treatments under vacuum.
 However, a defined oxide layer may also prove desirable since it exhibits an auto-passivating effect.
 This way, it protects against corrosion and contributes to NiTi SMA’s good biocompatibility.
 For the efficiency of the overall production, each case must therefore individually be examined in order to determine the exact advantages and disavantages; i.e.

-Now, in the course, you will learn the reason for choosing particular types of surfaces and find out which types of application typically go in tandem with which surface type.
-Further, the tools required for achieving these surfaces will be outlined.
-Download your PDF for your free use here and start your first step with SMA today.
+In the course you will learn about the reasoning behind choosing particular types of surfaces and find out which types of application typically go hand-in-hand with which surface type.
+Furthermore, the tools required for achieving these surfaces will be outlined.
+Download your free PDF course here here and take your first step towards shape memory alloys today.

 Coatings and composite materials